MedicationPosted by lowchem on Wednesday, 8 December 2010

-Medicine sensitivity is common to people with multiple chemical sensitivity due to impaired liver detoxification, heightened nerve inflammation and sensitisations to the nervous system.
-For this reason a multi dimensional approach combining chemical exposure reduction and non pharmacological stress and symptom management strategies recommended to people with other Central Sensitivity Syndromes (CSS) such as fibromyalgia is often preferred.
+Medicine sensitivity is common to people with multiple chemical sensitivity due to impaired liver detoxification, heightened nerve inflammation and sensitisations to the nervous system and over activation of inflammatory Mast Cells.
+For this reason a multi dimensional approach combining chemical (and other trigger) exposure reduction and non pharmacological stress and symptom management strategies recommended to people with other Central Sensitivity Syndromes (CSS) such as fibromyalgia and chronic fatigue syndrome (CFS) is usually preferred - See Treatment.

 For some people however, medications can be helpful and may even decrease sensitivities.
-Most useful seem to be Tricylic Antidepressants, Gabapentin (Neurontin) and Pregabalin (Lyrica).
-These generally need to be started on lower doses than usual and increased slowly under medical supervision.
+Most useful seem to be anti-histamines, Tricylic Antidepressants, Gabapentin (Neurontin) and Pregabalin (Lyrica).
+These generally need to be started on lower doses than usual and increased slowly under medical supervision to test for tolerance.
 Following the same recommendations made by the Center for Disease Control and Prevention (CDC) in the MCS related condition Chronic Fatigue Syndrome

 The Centre of Disease Control Says...